plotdb/form/doc/widget.md

  - `isEmpty(v)`: provide `isEmpty` check above basic check against undefined or '' values.
    - if omitted, by default a value is empty if a value is undefined or is an empty string ( '' ).
  - `isEqual(u,v)`: compare `u`, `v` and only return true if `u` and `v` are equivalent.
+ - `value(v)`: optional. update value.
+   - called after widget internal value is updated, before validating. for widgets that manages internal value separately and have to update sub widgets asynchronously
+   - should return promise which resolves when value is properly set.
  - `validate(opt)`: optional. content valiadator.
    - see `validate` in API for detail explanation of `opt`.
    - when provided, it should also update status manually with `status()`